saibotk/PasswordProtect/README.md

  */
 Michaelmetz\Passwordprotect\PasswordProtectServiceProvider::class,
 ```
-#### 3.In order to use the passwordprotect middleware it must be added to
+#### 2. In order to use the passwordprotect middleware it must be added to
 ><b>app/Http/Kernal.php</b>
 ```php
 protected $routeMiddleware = [